DalekBaldwin/check-it/README.md

 You can define your own generator types with `defgenerator`.

-User-defined generators can take arguments; these should be constant values, evaluated at the time of a generator object's construction.
-They can also be recursive.
+User-defined generators can take arguments, evaluated at the time of a generator object's construction.
+They can also be recursive (in which case recursive definition is evaluated anew to construct a generator, allowing child recursions be parameterized by parent recursions).
 Here's a useless example:

 ```lisp
 ;; same range of values as (integer x)